MinecraftForge/Documentation/docs/concepts/internationalization.md

 Language files
 --------------

 Language files are located by `assets/domain/lang/locale.lang` (e.g. the US English translation for `examplemod` would be `assets/examplemod/lang/en_us.lang`).
 Resource pack format 3 requires the locale name to be lowercased.
-The file format is simply lines of key-value pairs.
+The file format is simply lines of key-value pairs encoded in UTF-8.
 Lines starting with `#` are treated as comments.

 ```properties
 # items